LandonTrev/ESXi-lab/README.md

 ### Physical topology

-Router, then switch, then server.
+Router, then switch (w/ L3 capability), then server.
 The switch is the core of the network instead of something traffic just passes through, which is how most real networks are laid out.

 The host talks to the switch over a 10GbE DAC carrying tagged VLAN traffic.
-ESXi management gets its own 2.5GbE cord, though it negotiates down to 1GbE because the switch's ports top out there.
+ESXi management gets its own 2.5GbE cord, though its down to 1GbE because the switch's ports top out there.

 ### Virtualization